1365436742/element-ai-vue/docs/en/base/sender.md

 :::

 ::: tip Extension Reminder
-If you want to extend more HTML types, you can check the source code and pass in custom extensions for extended usage.
+If you want to extend more HTML types, please refer to the source code and pass in `extensions` for customization.
 :::

 ## Theme Settings